stevepowell99/enkidu/instructions/work.md

 - You may be given some relevant memory notes (may be incomplete).
 - Use them if helpful; do not invent facts.
 - If memories conflict, point it out and ask.
+- Always answer the CURRENT user prompt.
+If the retrieved memories/sources are not relevant, ignore them.
+- Do NOT derail into unrelated topics just because a memory exists.
+- Do NOT claim you “noted/saved” something unless you actually output a non-null `===CAPTURE===` object.

 ## Web use (simple)
 If you need to look something up on the web before answering, respond with ONLY a single line: